<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8778010&amp;fmt=gif">

 Preparation is the key to success

 Implementing or changing an ERP system is a big undertaking.
 Deployment of a new system, of any scale, will inevitably bring changes to both data and processes across your entire organisation.
-The risk of not realising all of the benefits you envisioned is high.
+The risk of not realizing all of the benefits you envisaged is high.

-Analyst firm Gartner estimates that 55–75% of ERP projects fail to meet their objectives, often due to poor planning and unclear expectations at the start of the project.
+Analyst firm Gartner estimates that 55% to 75% of all ERP projects fail to meet their objectives.

-As the saying goes, ‘fail to prepare, prepare to fail’.
-Your ERP vendor will be your key partner as you progress through your implementation process, but note the use of the word ‘partner’.
-Your ERP vendor is there to provide the expertise you need to realise desired benefits, minimise downtime, accelerate staff acceptance and complete your project on time and within budget.
+But this doesn’t have to be the case for your ERP project.
+As the saying goes… ‘fail to prepare, prepare to fail’.
+Your ERP vendor will be your key partner as you progress through your implementation process but note the use of the word ‘partner’.
+Your ERP supplier is there to provide the expertise you need to realise desired benefits, minimise downtime, accelerate staff acceptance and complete your project on time and within budget.

 However, make no mistake.
-If you are to truly extract the full range of benefits expected from your new ERP software, you must prepare as much as you can for the implementation process you are about to embark on.
+If you are to truly extract the full range of benefits expected from your new ERP software, it is essential that you prepare as much as you can for the implementation process you are about to embark on.
 This guide sets out the best practice preparatory work you can, and should, carry out in order to ensure your implementation is as smooth as possible.

 ERP Implementation Guide - GenetiQ 2026